China White Snow Buds Organic

 Adding to Cart Added to Cart

 For more than 100 years, this tea has been produced in the southeast of the Chinese high mountains.
-Traditionally hand plucked, this tea is fermented for a very short time to save the tea's "green soul".
+Traditionally hand plucked, this tea is fermented for a very short time to preservice its 'green soul'.

 White Tea